tliron/go-khutulun/README.md

 Clusters
 --------

-Cluster formation is emergent and based on the [SWIM gossip protocol](https://ieeexplore.ieee.org/document/1028914).
+Cluster formation is emergent and based on the
-At the minimum you need just one "seed" host to bootstrap it, but because all hosts are "masters" the cluster can survive with as little as one arbitrary host.
+[SWIM gossip protocol](https://ieeexplore.ieee.org/document/1028914), with optional support for UDP multicast for automatic mutual discovery.
+At the minimum you need just one "seed" host to bootstrap a cluster, but because all hosts are "masters" the cluster can survive with as little as one arbitrary host.

 Khutulun doesn't distribute its management state among hosts.
 Instead it simply requires that all hosts have access to the same shared filesystem.
 A simple NFS share should be enough even for large